jenny4556/-jenny4556-.github.io/README.md

 # -jenny4556-.github.io
-#Data Analyst
+<b>Data Analyst</b>
-Highly skilled and analytical Data Analyst with over three years of experience in data reporting, auditing, and analysis.
+<br> Highly skilled and analytical Data Analyst with over three years of experience in data reporting, auditing, and analysis.
 Proven track record of leveraging Python, SQL, and Power BI to develop automated solutions and visualizations that enhance data integrity and optimize business processes.
-Demonstrated ability to extract, analyze, and interpret complex data sets to drive actionable insights and support strategic decision-making.
+Demonstrated ability to extract, analyze, and interpret complex data sets to drive actionable insights and support strategic decision-making. </br>

 #Education